ChatKitty/chatkitty-api-docs/source/platform/index.html.md

 [last](#pagination) | [GET](#pagination) | __Optional:__ Link to the last page of this collection. __Present if__ known.

 ## Embedded properties
-A single property with the name is the resource collection name, and a value that is an array of resource content of the page.
+A page resources embeds a slice of a resource collection in a JSON array property with the same name as the resource collection.
+For example, with a collection of users resources, the resource collection name would be `users`, and the page would include a JSON array in its `_embedded` property named `users`, as per the [HAL](http://stateless.co/hal_specification.html) specification.

 > `users` is the name of a user resource collection